Gulfia83/online-library/README.md

 Now you can use the library of books offline.
 To do this, follow the link [http://127.0.0.1:5500/pages/index1.html ](http://127.0.0.1:5500/pages/index1.html )

+## Using the library offline

+Download the repository to your computer.
+Go to the 'pages' folder and open the pages in the browser.

 ## Description

 The site contains books from the science fiction section.